Masks are required in all indoor settings.

 REU Summer Program Information

 The REU program at Biosphere 2 is supported by a grant from the National Science Foundation.
 We share the goals of the NSF to use the REU experience as a way to provide research opportunities for students who might not have such opportunities readily available at their home institutions.
 The summer program will allow students to gain experience in research firsthand, training and preparation for careers in science, and opportunities to communicate science to diverse audiences.
 Students will also work with partner organizations at the University of Arizona to connect research findings to applied environmental solutions.
 Participation in the REU program will help prepare students for graduate studies in science.

 REU Program Background

 The program is structured with five interrelated components:

 - the practice of research on individual projects,

 - the context of that research within the broader interdisciplinary Earth system sciences framework,

 - the relevance of that research in terms of environmental and societal challenges to foster practical solutions,

 Students will conduct their own research under a mentor, interact with other participants and scientists at B2 and UA, and present research findings in a formal symposium setting.
 A unique part of the B2 REU experience will be the opportunity to interact with the 100,000 public visitors to B2 and be trained in outreach related to their research topics.
 Additionally, students will participate in professional development workshops and field trips to local attractions.

 How To Apply

 To apply to the B2 REU program, select "REU Application Form" from menu above or click here.
 Your application package will consist of (1) an application form that includes contact information, educational background, and optional information on gender and ethnic background; (2) a 2-page maximum narrative statement of educational and career goals, research experiences and interests; and (3) two letters of recommendation from faculty at your home institution.
-Application materials, including letters of recommendation must be received by March 1st, 2018.
+Review of application materials, including letters of recommendation will start on March 1st, 2021 and continue until all positions are filled.

 Am I Eligible to Apply?